magento/devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 10.5.1.
 ECMAScript 5.1 SHOULD be used as a JS standard.

 10.5.2.
-Language features (closures) MUST be used for scope management.
+Language features (closures, WeakMaps, etc) MUST be used for private state.
 There SHOULD be no `_` (underscore) naming convention for private properties.

 10.5.3.
 All asynchronous operations MUST be represented with JQuery AJAX calls.